 Sales Resume—Extra Sections

-The first of those medical sales resume samples could get you in at Pfizer.
+The first of those sales resume samples could get you in at Pfizer.

 It works because it uses “other” sections to demonstrate more sales skills.

-Expert Hint: Write a cover letter.
+Expert Hint: Learn how to write a cover letter.
 Nearly half the sales hiring teams out there won’t read your resume without a sales cover letter attached.
 Make it passionate and show you’ll fit the job.